flyingmachine/brave-clojure-web/content/7-functional-programming.md

 As you can see, Clojure gets along fine without mutation.

 One last thing!
-You might be thinking, "Wait a minute, what if I end up creating thousands of immediate values?
+You might be thinking, "Wait a minute, what if I end up creating thousands of intermediate values?
 Doesn't this cause the program to thrash because of garbage collection or whatever?

 Very good question, eagle-eyed reader!
 The answer is no!
 This is